aknottymathematician/aknottymathematician.github.io/_posts/2020-12-30-study-into-data-science.md

 3. [AI Master's degree](https://www.mrdbourke.com/aimastersdegree/)

 The process of deciding the syllabus and the path to be followed won't happen in just one day.
 Also, above links will only help you figure out what portion you have to cover.
-Best resource to learn which I would highly recommend is a video course supplemented by few other things.
+Best resource to learn, which I would highly recommend, is a video course supplemented by few other things.

 ## Video Lectures
 There are amazing video lectures available for various subjects.
+Here are a few of them:
 ### Machine Learning
 1. [Machine Learning couse](https://www.coursera.org/learn/machine-learning) - by Andrew Ng
 2. [Machine Learning with python](https://www.youtube.com/watch?v=OGxgnH8y2NM&list=PLQVvvaa0QuDfKTOs3Keq_kaG2P55YRn5v) by Youtuber [Sentdex](https://www.youtube.com/user/sentdex)